-Note: The difference between "Project type-interventions" (CO1) and "Support to specific-purpose programmes and funds managed by an organization" (BO3): If the funds are earmarked for specific projects and Norway has influence over design of the project, CO1 is the correct form.
-If we instead are funding a program or funding window, and we have little or no say in how the program is designed, the correct form is BO3.
+Note: The difference between "Project type-interventions" (C01) and "Support to specific-purpose programmes and funds managed by an organization" (B03): If the funds are earmarked for specific projects, C01 is the correct form.
+If we instead are funding a program or funding window, and we have little or no say in how the program is designed, the correct form is B03.
+For UN organisations, the 1 % levy is a clear sign that the agreement is strictly earmarked and should be coded as C01.